wanghm92/Sing_Par/README.md

 # Singlish Parser
-This repository contains the modified code used to train the Singlish dependency parser.
-The Singlish dependency treebank is in the folder data/Singlish, and the model presented in the paper is in the folder models/singlish_parser.
+This repository contains the modified code used to train the Singlish dependency parser, proposed in the ACL2017 long paper "Universal Dependencies Parsing for Colloquial Singaporean English".
+The Singlish dependency parser is built on top of a English base parser trained using the network described in [Deep Biaffine Attention for Neural Dependency Parsing](https://arxiv.org/abs/1611.01734), whose code is available at https://github.com/tdozat/Parser and its original Readme is follows this Readme[

-The following contents are the original Readme for the reporsitory https://github.com/tdozat/Parser:
+The Singlish dependency treebank is released here as a new dependency parsing dataset, annotated with Universal Dependencies, for an important creole of English, Colloquial Singaporean English (Singlish), contained in the folder Singlish/treebank.
+The model for the Singlish parser with neural stacking, as presented in the paper, is in the folder Singlish/model.
+The corresponding config file is config/Singlish.cfg and the Singlish embeddings used is Singlish/embedding/Singlish.ice.vec.txt

+Tip: words.txt, tags.txt, and rels.txt should be saved when training the base English parser, and put in the saves directory when loading the base model.

 # Parser